Beloved Enemy (1955 film)

 Beloved Enemy (Geliebte Feindin) is a 1955 West German historical drama film directed by Rolf Hansen and starring Ruth Leuwerik, Werner Hinz and Thomas Holtzmann.
 The film's plot was loosely inspired by the Fashoda Incident of 1898.
+It was shot at the Bavaria Studios in Munich, with location filming taking place in Cairo and the Saqqara.
 The film's sets were designed by the art director Robert Herlth.
-It was shot at the Bavaria Studios in Munich, with location filming taking place in Cairo and the Saqqara.

 Synopsis

 In a Sudanese city located on the Nile, the British consul encourages his wife to cultivate the acquaintanceship of a Sergeant in the French Foreign Legion in the hope she can find out about French military plans in the region.